STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Dynamic Threshold Remasking

 \subsection{\textbf{Spatial-Informed Remasking}}

-Beyond temporal behavior, a token’s stability is also influenced by its relationship with neighboring tokens.
-To formalize this intuition, we define the spatial deviance parameter $\text{C}_{neighbour,i}^{t}$, which indicates the degree to which it deviates from its neighboring tokens in terms of confidence.
-To calculate it, we delineate a Neighbor Window of size $W_n$, and the range $(x-W_n, x+W_n)$ serves as the spatial window $\mathcal{N}_{i,\text{in}}$.
-An exponential weighting scheme is employed.
-For example, for a window size of $W_n=3$, the weights $w_d$ assigned to tokens at distances $d=1, 2, 3$ are $w_1=1/4$, $w_2=1/8$, and $w_3=1/8$, respectively.
-The spatial deviance calculated from these parameters is designated as $\text{C}_{neighbour,i}^{t}$, as implied in eq~\ref{eq:6}.
-We pad the confidence values of tokens beyond the left end of the sequence with $1$, and those beyond the right end with $0$, to mitigate potential out-of-sequence length issues.
+Beyond temporal dynamics, a token’s stability is also influenced by its interactions with neighboring tokens.
+To formalize this intuition, we introduce a spatially informed threshold, denoted as $\text{T}_{\text{neighbour}, i}^{t}$, as defined in Eq.~\ref{eq:6}, based on the token’s spatial deviance.
+Specifically, we define a neighbor window of size $W_n$, where the interval $(x - W_n, x + W_n)$ constitutes the spatial neighborhood $\mathcal{N}_{i,\text{in}}$.
+An exponential weighting scheme is applied within this window to emphasize closer neighbors.
+For instance, when $W_n = 3$, the weights $w_d$ assigned to tokens at distances $d = 1, 2, 3$ are $w_1 = 1/4$, $w_2 = 1/8$, and $w_3 = 1/8$, respectively.

+Spatial threshold indicates whether a token should alter its remasking condition.
+To be specific, we define the threshold based on two distinct scenarios.
+For a token in the ``masked'' state, a high spatial deviance suggests it should transition to ``decoded'' more easily; thus, we assign it a lower threshold.
+Conversely, for a token already in the 'decoded' state, the opposite logic applies.
+While traditional DLM decoding typically treats decoded tokens as final, our method allows these tokens to turn back to mask at any step.

+\textbf{\textit{Base Threshold of Sequence}}: In our method, we use the padding strategy for the spatial edge conditions. $\tau_{start, i}$ and $\tau_{end, i}$ are calculated using the same equation as other tokens in the middle, with a fixed padding confidence on the left or right.
+How we pad the prompt, and the end of text, means how much we can trust the ``virtual'' decoded tokens on the left and right side of the sequence.
+Usually, the prompt, which is on the left side, is more reliable, so we pad it with $1$, and those beyond the right end are unknown, so we pad it with $0$.
+A higher right-padding may encourage the "right-to-left" decoding in diffusion language models.

-The spatial window size $W_{n}$ should be selected according to the length of the sequence.
+\textbf{\textit{Spatial Threshold Window Size}}: $W_{n}$ determines the extent of the neighborhood context considered around each target token.
+It should be selected according to the length of the sequence.
 Longer sequences need a larger window for a broader view of global information.
-Sometimes the spatial window $\mathcal{N}_{i,\text{in}}$ is not completely symmetrical.
-Information at the left of the token might receive more attention to cater to the prompt.

-${C}_{neighbour,i}^{t}$ as part of the dynamic threshold helps make token correlation more consistent.
-Combined with ${C}_{base,i}^{t}$, it can help detect and judge the stall tokens and decode them in time for the overall efficiency.
-At the same time, it will raise the dynamic confidence threshold for unstable tokens to prevent them from being decoded prematurely.
+As a component of the dynamic thresholding mechanism, ${T}_{\text{neighbour}, i}^{t}$ promotes more consistent modeling of token correlations.
+When combined with the temporal threshold ${T}_{\text{base}, i}^{t}$, it facilitates the identification of slowly converging tokens and enables their timely decoding.
+Simultaneously, this mechanism raises the confidence threshold for erratic tokens, preventing them from being decoded prematurely.